usarscotus/legal-directory/frcmp/rule_58.md

 (i) the charge is a petty offense; or

-(ii) the defendant consents to trial, judgment, and sentencing before a magistrate judge;
+&nbsp;&nbsp;(ii) the defendant consents to trial, judgment, and sentencing before a magistrate judge;

 &nbsp;&nbsp;&nbsp;&nbsp;(F) the right to a jury trial before either a magistrate judge or a district judge—unless the charge is a petty offense; and